 In 2017, I began sewing pretty regularly.
 I attempted to run a very small shop, but I honestly HAD NO CLUE what I was doing.
 I had no training, no one coaching me on the business side of things.
 I had no mentor, and knew no one else who sewed or owned a small business.
 I was just trying to do what everyone kept urging me to do—have my own shop.
 In hindsight, running blindly into it was about the most ridiculous thing I could have ever done if I wanted success.
 After about 8 months of that, I realized how in over my head I was.
 I had found so many Facebook groups and resources by then.
 As a result, I learned soooo many things about compliance and certifications, and tags, and I felt overwhelmed and unable to deal with any of that at the moment.
 I also had to admit a very big thing: I wasn’t that great at the craft I loved so much.
 My skills were meh.
 I didn’t bring much of anything special or original to the table to compete with all the other custom shops that I was coming to find existed out on the market.
 At the end of the year, right after my husband and I got married, I decided that I was done and wouldn’t sell anything else I made.

 Y’all…I haven’t looked back since that moment.
-That same month, I started pattern testing, and including tests, I began sewing 17+ items per month.
+That same month, I started pattern testing, and including tests, I began sewing around 20 items per month.
 I sewed clothing for myself, for my kids, for my husband, even!
 I made Christmas gifts for the friends and family members closest to me.
 I’ve been a machine.
-I sewed so many of my fears last year.
+I sewed so many of my fears that year.
 I’ve sewn buttonholes and buttons, plackets, zippers.
 I’ve sewn with satin and velvet.
 I’ve sewn for other adults (something I said I’d never do).
 You can view many of those projects in my portfolio, if you’d like.
 In the years since, I’ve tested patterns for many companies, sewn many many rounds of strikes, been invited to blog tours and collaborations.
 I’ve met a lot of truly amazing humans in the sewing community and grown soooo much, not only as a sewist, but as a person.

 I truly believe sewing and creating new things is my thing.
 It just feels right.
 Even on yucky-stuck-in-a-rut days, I itch to use my machines.
 People often say one of two things when they find out I can sew: 1) OMGGGGG, you should own a boutique!!
 You’re sooo talented and could make sOoOoOoO much money and 2) Ugh, I wish I could sew.

-To respond to number 1 when I published this post was: NO. Business owning is not presently in the cards for me.
+My original response to number 1 when I published this post was: NO. Business owning is not presently in the cards for me.
 I sew for gifts when I have the time/resources every blue moon.
 On rare occasions, I open up a window to sew and sell a specific thing for friends.
 I’m pretty busy weekly with pattern tests, adding to my kids’ wardrobes.
 In all honesty, I just now feel like my skills are improved enough to profit from and compete in the handmade market.
 I plan to enter a craft fair or two this year in hopes of winning a ribbon, but that’s about the most public I intend to go at the moment.
 My 2021 revised response is that I actually DID open a shop for a year from end November 2019-202.
 It was sooo fun, and I enjoyed starting to see “the world” wearing my clothing.
 Our family had some big stuff going on which included a cross country relocation, and I also started working more regularly.
 As a result of all the hooplah, I decided to close while I focused on all the other things life needed me for.
 I hope to return back to the small shop world in the future.
 Who knows what the future brings? 😉 I also did enter items in the craft fair and all three won First Award.
 That was soooo cool to see my stuff on display for the entire city of Memphis to see!

-To respond to number 2: YOU CAN!!
+The answer to number 2: YOU CAN!!
 Did you read my story?
-I'm a 100% self-taught sewist.
+I’m a 100% self-taught sewist.
 I have NEVER taken a formal class or personal lessons.
-My education was FREE (well, if you don't count all the money I've spent on supplies).
+My education was FREE (well, if you don’t count all the money I’ve spent on supplies).
 I learned strictly from YouTube and blogs.
 Did I get it right away?
 Nope.
-I even quit several times and started again over the course of 7 years.
+I even quit several times and started again over the course of 10 years.
 Can I do EVERYTHING now?
 BIG OL BUCKET OF NOPE.
 But I am 10000% better at sewing, garment construction, understanding patterns and fabrics than I was 6 months ago, and this will always be the case.
 I encourage anyone wanting to learn to find a machine and get started.
 I will add a disclaimer here though: I am not responsible for your PDF pattern hoarding habit that may form, nor the obsession you may develop with custom fabric.
-Just sayin’! ;)
+Just sayin’! 😉

-I sew for the joy it brings me.
+I still sew for the joy it brings me.
 For the therapy it provides.
 I sew for the smiles it brings my babies.
-I sew for the pride in which my husband wears his hoodie.
+I sew for the pride in which my husband wears his tees.
 I sew for the challenge.
 I sew for the thrill of creation.
 I sew for ME.